jMotif/jmotif-R/README.md

     5   0.4177020      188

 #### 7.0 Rule density curve
-As we have discuss in our paper [8], SAX opens a door for many high-level string algorithms aplication to the problem of patterns minin in time series.
-Specifically, we have shown the useful properties of grammatical inference.
-Jmotif-R implements RePair [7] algoithm for grammar inference, which can be used to build a rule density curve which enables approximate time series anomaly discovery.
+As we have discussed in [8], SAX opens door for many high-level string algorithms aplication to the problem of patterns minin in time series.
+Specifically, we have shown useful properties of grammatical compression (i.e., algorithmic complexity) when applied to the problem of recurrent and anomalous pattern discovery.

+Jmotif-R implements RePair [7] algoithm for grammar induction, which can be used to build the rule density curve enabling highly efficient approximate time series anomaly discovery.

 I use the same ECG0606 dataset in this example: